ml4ai/nli4wills-corpus/README.md

-# Legal Will Statement Corpus for Natural Language Inference
+# Legal Will Statement for Natural Language Inference

-Release of the corpus for the paper "Validity Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.
+Release of the corpus and code for the paper "Validity Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.